 Amazon Web Services, or AWS, provides a distributed computing infrastructure platform for business operations, or what is commonly referred to as a cloud computing service.
 We have architected our software and computer systems so as to utilize data processing, storage capabilities and other services provided by AWS.
-Currently, we run the vast majority of our computing on AWS.
+Currently, we run the majority of our computing at AWS.
 Given this, along with the fact that we cannot easily switch our AWS operations to another cloud provider, any disruption of or interference with our use of AWS would impact our operations and our business would be adversely impacted.
 While the retail side of Amazon may compete with us, we do not believe that Amazon will use the AWS operation in such a manner as to gain competitive advantage against our service.

-If we are unable to effectively utilize our recommendation and merchandising technology or develop user interfaces that maintain or increase subscriber engagement with our service, our business may suffer.
+If we are unable to effectively utilize our recommendation and merchandising technology, our business may suffer.